benbaessler/epfiles/sources/inventory.md

 ### Immediate Next Steps
 - [x] **URGENT: Locate November 2025 release download page** (23,000+ documents)
 - [x] Catalog all PDF bundles, ZIP files, and individual documents from all releases
-- [ ] Verify document counts and file sizes (especially the 23,000 document collection)
+- [x] Verify document counts and file sizes (especially the 23,000 document collection) - Count: 26,036 files, Size: 46G
 - [x] Check for any updates or additional releases since November 2025
 - [x] Verify existence and accessibility of third-party repositories
 - [x] Clone repositories to examine processed data structure
 - [x] Assess storage requirements for 23,000+ document dataset

 ### Verification Needed
-- [ ] Cross-reference with news reports about document releases
+- [x] Cross-reference with news reports about document releases
 - [x] Ensure all documents are from authoritative .gov sources
 - [x] Check for any corrections or redactions